Chainosauria: Phylogeny

-Although intended to be defined as including dicynodonts and 'dromasaurs', the 'dromasaurs' themselves are a paraphyletic series (or grade) or even a polyphyletic collection of early chainosaurs outside of dicynodonts.
+Although intended to be defined as including dicynodonts and 'dromasaurs', the 'dromasaurs' themselves are a paraphyletic series (or grade) or even a polyphyletic collection of early chainosaurs outside dicynodonts.
 As a stem- or branch-based clade, Chainosauria includes all anomodonts more closely related to Dicynodon (representing dicynodonts) and Galeops (representing 'dromasaurs') than to Venyukovia, and is defined so that the group is always the sister clade of Venyukovioidea (and vice versa).
 This means that Chainosauria also includes other anomodonts not regarded as dicynodonts or 'dromasaurs' as long as they are found to be closer to them than to venyukovioids.

 Life restoration of Patranomodon nyaphulii, a possible chainosaur.

 Due to the unstable relationships of basal anomodonts, this has led to varying compositions for Chainosauria.
 The basal anomodont Patranomodon has been particularly unstable in this regard.
 It was at first thought to be the basalmost anomodont upon discovery, an interpretation supported by early phylogenetic analyses.
 However, multiple more recent analyses from 2009 onwards have instead found it as a chainosaur nestled amongst various 'dromasaurs'.
-Likewise, Anomocephalus was thought to be a basal anomodont outside of the Chainosauria + Venyukovioidea clade, but following an analysis in 2017 it and its close relative Tiarajudens (i.e. Anomocephaloidea) have been recovered as a basal chainosaur as well.
+Likewise, Anomocephalus was thought to be a basal anomodont outside the Chainosauria + Venyukovioidea clade, but following an analysis in 2017 it and its close relative Tiarajudens (i.e. Anomocephaloidea) have been recovered as a basal chainosaur as well.

-The inclusion of both Patranomodon and anomocephaloids in Chainosauria has been described by Angielczyk et al. (2017) as "intuitively pleasing".
+The inclusion of both Patranomodon and anomocephaloids in Chainosauria has been described by Angielczyk and Kammerer (2017) as "intuitively pleasing".
 Both taxa have similar deep and short skull proportions to other chainosaurs, and many of their supposed basal features could alternatively be interpreted as plesiomorphies—i.e. shared ancestral traits inherited from the common ancestor of chainosaurs and other anomodonts.
 At the same time, derived traits shared between derived chainosaurs and venyukovioids (namely those of the jaw joint and jaw musculature) are likely convergent.

 The relationships of the various 'dromasaurs' are similarly unsettled.
 Galeops is consistently recognised as the sister taxon of Dicynodontia, but Galepus and Galechirus have been found in varying positions.
 Initially they were recovered as closely related to Galeops and dicynodonts, such as by Kammerer et al. (2011), and sometimes forming a clade together (Galechiridae).
-However, in later analyses Galechirus tended to fall outside of Chainosauria altogether in a polytomy with it and Venyukovioidea (such as in the left cladogram below).
-Furthermore, in a more recent 2017 analysis with an expanded Chainosauria, Galechirus returned to a position close to Galeops, while Galepus was instead found as the most basal chainosaur.
+However, in later analyses Galechirus tended to fall outside Chainosauria altogether in a polytomy with it and Venyukovioidea (such as in the left cladogram below).
+Furthermore, the analysis led by Angielczyk and Kammerer (2017) with an expanded Chainosauria, Galechirus returned to a position close to Galeops, while Galepus was instead found as the most basal chainosaur.

 Examples of these varying relationships are shown in the two cladograms below: